 He has years of professional experience in a variety of different publication formats, including:

-The Chronicle-Tribune was created in 1968, by combining The Marion Chronicle (established in 1865 as an evening newspaper) and The Marion Leader-Tribune (established in 1912 as a morning newspaper).
-In turn that paper was purchased by Gannett Co. in 1971.
+The Chronicle-Tribune was created in 1968, by combining The Marion Chronicle (established in 1865 -the year the American Civil War ended- as an evening newspaper) and The Marion Leader-Tribune (established in 1912 as a morning newspaper).
+In turn The Chronicle-Tribune was purchased by Gannett Co. in 1971.
 In July 2007, the paper became part of the Paxton Media Group.

 In addition, he activily volunteers with a variety of different functional areas, including: